(Version reviewed: 1.0)

 Ok, so now we step into the part of the review I was actually expecting and that is the signature gains/distortion/saturation Engl amps are known for.
 You get a pair of lead channels, the second basically starts where the first one ends gain wise.
 Both lead channels have mountains of available gain that are useful from 1-10 on the knob which many amp sims cannot do.
 You have a ton of gain on tap and I doubt even the high gain guys will need it all.

-Lead tones are also readily available.
-You can get a Yngwie Malmsteen tone without a lot of effort.
+Lead tones are also readily on tap.
+You can get a Yngwie Malmsteen-ish tone without a lot of effort.
 That shreddy, cutting, bold tone is so good you get that tingly feeling when you hold a long note.
 The lead tone doesn’t even need processing but shaving the low end off a bit is always a good idea with leads.
 I would keep the gain down when playing leads/solos and boost with a TS instead to stay in the tight lead pocket.
-At high gains the leads can get a bit noisy.

-Brainworx always includes a bypassable gate, delay, filtering options and impulse loader with a nice selection of impulses.
+Brainworx always includes a bypassable gate, delay, filtering options and cabinet section with a nice selection of impulses.
 With four very different channels it must have been difficult to find a selection of impulses to go with it but they did a nice job.
-I eventually reached for my own impulses but I was more than satisfied with what’s onboard.
-The Brainworx sims really could use a one click bypass for the loader if I can be picky.
-You can also work with your own poweramp if you choose with the power amp bypass.
+The Brainworx sims really could use a one click bypass for the cab section but it can be done by simply selecting the last option in the cabs list.

 UPS / DOWNS: